AlphaGamingArcade/Aga/README.md

 - **AGA: Seamless Asset Transfers Across Games**

   At the core of our blockchain lies **AGA**, a revolutionary system designed to enable seamless asset transfers between different games.
-Whether you’re moving items, characters, or currencies, AGA ensures a secure and frictionless experience for players and developers alike.
+AGA ensures a secure and frictionless experience for players and developers alike.

 - **Game Asset Portability**